 Sew in place on both ends first and trim the elastic off at both edges.
 You have to keep the elastic band from twisting after you start wearing it if you don’t want to find yourself frustrated.
 I usually stitch up the areas where the elastic can get tangled – sew along the sides of the towel dress and the center back.
 This will help to keep the elastic stay in place.

 6. Sew Velcro strips.
-I prefer not to make it long (4 in is perfect size).
+I prefer not to make it long (4 inches is the perfect size).
 You don’t need to consider different sizes because you are making the towel wrap for a specific person and you have the measurements.

 But you have to make sure it doesn’t scratch your skin.
 It will help also if you put the softer part of the Velcro (called loops) on the inside edge of the right front and the scratchy part (called hooks) on the outside edge of the left front because if it touches your skin it won’t hurt you.